glacier-modding/glaciermodding.org/docs/modding/customcampaigns/geometry_new.md

 Click the `Exit` node in GlacierKit, and use the Gizmo in ZHMModSDK to move it to a suitable location.
 ![modtown_exit_moved.jpg](resources/modtown_exit_moved.jpg)

+Let's also delete the original `Floor` entity, now that we have custom geometry for our floor.

 In GlacierKit, press the save button.

 ## Regenerating the NAVP and AIRG again
-Let's open NavKit, and just as before, build the obj, navp, and airg, and replace the original NAVP and AIRG files in our mod.
+Let's open NavKit, and just as before, extract the scene, build the obj, navp, and airg, and replace the original NAVP and AIRG files in our mod.
 You don't need to redeploy to do this, as it operates directly on what is in game at the moment of generation.
 ![navkit_regenerated.jpg](resources/navkit_regenerated.jpg)

 Redeploy, relaunch, and start the mission.

 ![modtown_move_exit.jpg](resources/modtown_move_exit.jpg)

+> Note: If you later decide to modify the blender geometry, you'll need to:
+> 1. Recreate the Triangle Mesh in blender the same way as before
+> 2. Copy the new ALOC file into your `content/chunk2/Geometry` folder
+> 3. Delete that ALOC file from the aloc folder in your NavKit output folder

 ## Updating the images